 Unfortunately, not everyone is blessed with south facing rooms, so make clever choices with your how you dress your window.
 Sheer drapes are an incredible way to let light into a room without giving up your privacy.

-Match the main furniture items in the room to the colour of the wall.
-This will ensure it blends in, creating a greater sense of space.
-Of course, a few statement pieces can be added to help inject character and personality.
+The more colours you introduce to your living room, the busier and more crowded the space will feel.
+To prevent this, match the main furniture items in the room to the colour of the walls.
+This will ensure they blend in and create a greater sense of space.
+Of course, a few statement pieces can be added to help inject a little character and personality.